 Better, Faster, Stronger: Improving DTC Fulfillment

-A DTC eCommerce brand can have the best products in the world, but if they cannot deliver them to their customers quickly and reliably, they will not win customers and sustain business.
+A DTC eCommerce brand can have the best products in the world, but if a company’s DTC fulfillment process cannot deliver them to their customers quickly and reliably, they will not win customers and sustain business.

 Logistics is the backbone of any DTC business, and fast shipping is one of the best ways to build customer loyalty.
 Create a powerful and resilient shipping strategy with the following tips.

 If the pandemic taught us one thing about logistics, it is that no DTC brand should put all their faith in a single company when it comes to managing their international logistics.
 Instead, work with multiple carriers for a contingency-proof and cost-effective solution.

 Building a DTC multichannel fulfillment model with multiple distribution centers will: